 Reading is its own reward, but we also offer prizes to make the program more fun.

-For adults and teens there will be random prize drawing to win a Kindle Fire or a gift card to a local business at the end of the Summer.
+- For adults and teens, there will be a random prize drawing to win a Kindle Fire or a gift card to a local business at the end of the Summer.
 The more points you have the greater chance you have to win!

 All the prizes for the Summer Reading Program are provided by the non-profit Friends of the Lake County Library.